Can't wait to give? Make a gift now!

 Your gift will support our three programs for students:

-• The Wayne Morse Law Fellowship offers UO Law students a prestigious, 10-week, full-time summer placement in Washington, D.C., Portland, or Salem, where they gain invaluable experience working on public interest law and policy.
+• Wayne Morse Law Fellowships and David Schuman Legal Justice Fellowships offer UO Law students a prestigious, 10-week, full-time summer placement in Washington, D.C., Portland, or Siletz, Oregon, where they gain invaluable experience working on public interest law and policy.
 Fellows are selected for their passion for justice and commitment to serving the public good.

-• The Graduate Research Fellows Program provides graduate students with funding to dive deep into critical, timely issues, fostering innovative research that has a lasting impact.
+• The Graduate Research Fellows program provides graduate students with funding to dive deep into timely issues, fostering search that has a lasting impact.
+These fellowships provide critical support and an intellectual community for promising young scholars from a variety of disciplines and backgrounds at the beginning of their careers.

-Thanks to the generosity of those who believe in the Wayne Morse Center’s mission, these programs have provided life-changing opportunities to more than 400 students—many of whom are now shaping policy, advocating for justice, and strengthening communities across Oregon and beyond.
+Thanks to the generosity of those who believe in the Wayne Morse Center’s mission, these programs have provided life-changing opportunities to hundreds of students—many of whom are now shaping policy, advocating for justice, and strengthening communities across Oregon and beyond.

 • Wayne Morse Scholar Madison Moskowitz '17 is U.S. Senator Ron Wyden's policy advisor for economic development.
 She leads Sen. Wyden’s work negotiating and developing policy relating to financial services, housing, homelessness and real estate, small business, semiconductors, cannabis, and community and economic development.